Ariesjaak/HARUSD/README.md

         1.2) Loading the data from the provided URL and extract the file into the repository Data is loaded from the URL and unzipped.
         1.3) Loading activity names
-        1.4) Loading feature names
+             loading the activity_labels.txt into "activitylabels by using read.table() function 1.4) Loading feature names
-        1.5) Loading training data & labels
+             loading features.txt into "featurelabels" by using read.table() fucntion 1.5) Loading training data & labels
+             loading the following txt files by using read.table() function:
+             X_train.txt loaded into traindata
+             y_train.txt loaded into trainlabels
+             subject_train.txt loadded into trainsubjectID
         1.6) Loading test data & labels
+             loading the
         1.7) Merging data
               This covers requirement number 1 from "Required scripts" in the previously described chapter "the Assignement".
               The train and testdata are merged for: